DigitalExpart/PAKtIQ/START_HERE.md

 With the backend ready, you can:

 ✅ Add user authentication to your app
-✅ Create and manage pakts
+✅ Create and manage Resolves
 ✅ Track milestones and progress
 ✅ Set up reminders
 ✅ Award achievements